harinando/sdc-advanced-lane-lines/CarND-Behavioral-Training/README.md

 * To increase randomness we randomly flip the images and negate the steering angle.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 Supprisingly, the car zig-zagged on track one on straight road but not on the turns.
-My assumption is that the correction angle in the horizontal shift as well as the left/right images is not correct.
+My assumption is that the correction angle in the horizontal shift as well as the left/right images is not accurate.
 To address the issue, I could compute that correction angle using open cv by computing the matrix translation and get a more accurate correction.

 ####2.
 Final Model Architecture